 Teheran leads Braves to rare series win at Nationals

+That only makes their rare series victory against the defending NL East champs even sweeter.

-Updated:WASHINGTON (AP) - Kurt Suzuki homered, Julio Teheran earned his third consecutive victory and the Atlanta Braves defeated the Washington Nationals 13-2 on Wednesday to earn a rare series victory on the road against their NL East rival.
+Julio Teheran earned his third consecutive victory, Kurt Suzuki homered and Atlanta defeated Washington 13-2 on Wednesday to take two of three from the Nationals.

+"It's a tough place to win," manager Brian Snitker said.
+"It's a very good team and we were coming off a rough series at home.
+Guys responded well.
+We started swinging the bats and the bullpen did a great job.
+It was a good series for us."

-Brandon Phillips had four hits and three RBIs for the Braves, who had dropped seven consecutive road series against the Nationals and had lost 23 of their last 25 games in Washington before taking two of three this week.
+Brandon Phillips had four hits and three RBIs for the Braves, who had dropped seven consecutive road series against the Nationals and had lost 23 of their last 25 games in Washington before this series.
+It was Atlanta's first series victory at Washington since taking two during a three-game set April 4-6, 2014.

-Braves outfielder Matt Kemp left the game in the third inning after suffering an apparent leg injury while sliding into third base.
+Teheran (6-4) matched a season-high with seven innings, allowing six hits and one walk while striking out three against a lineup that did not include resting regulars Anthony Rendon and Matt Wieters.

+"Even if I give up a homer or something, I just have to stay focused and execute pitches," Teheran said.
+"That's something I was doing really good - getting ahead in counts and throwing strike one.
+It was big today."

 Atlanta was in control from the start against Washington starter Tanner Roark (6-4), who gave up two runs before he recorded an out and three total in the first inning.

-The Braves would add three more in the third, with Nick Markakis scoring from third after Nationals catcher Jose Lobaton's pickoff attempt of Kemp caught first baseman Ryan Zimmerman off guard and sailed into right field.
-Kemp was thrown out and injured at third on the play.
+The Braves would add three more in the third, with Nick Markakis scoring from third after Nationals catcher Jose Lobaton's pickoff attempt of Matt Kemp caught first baseman Ryan Zimmerman off guard and sailed into right field.
+Kemp was thrown out at third and left the game the following half-inning as a precaution after experiencing hamstring tightness.

 After a walk to Matt Adams, Suzuki hit his fourth home run of the season to make it 6-2.

-Teheran (6-4) yielded a two-run homer to Brian Goodwin in the second inning, but otherwise encountered little difficulty.
-He matched a season-high with seven innings, allowing six hits and one walk while striking out three against a lineup that did not include resting regulars Anthony Rendon and Matt Wieters.
+Teheran yielded a two-run homer to Brian Goodwin in the second inning, but otherwise encountered little difficulty.
 He did not allow a runner past second base after Goodwin's home run.

-The Braves scored six runs in the seventh against Washington's struggling bullpen to seal it.
-It was Atlanta's first series victory at Washington since taking two during a three-game set April 4-6, 2014.
+"Julio pitched a really good game," Kemp said.
+"He made one mistake but other than that he was money."

-Roark absorbed his second consecutive loss, surrendering nine hits while matching a season-high with seven runs allowed over five innings.
+Roark surrendered nine hits while matching a season-high with seven runs allowed over five innings.

 TRAINER'S ROOM

-Note: Updated:WASHINGTON (AP) - The Atlanta Braves had dropped three straight before this week's series against the Washington Nationals.